Netflix 'Making a Murderer' case won't be heard by Supreme Court

 "The only plausible source for his admissions was his guilty conscience," said Misha Tseytlin, Wisconsin's solicitor general.

-Dassey is now 28 and has served 12 years of a life sentence in prison.
+Dassey is now 28 and has served 12 years of a life sentence.

 Avery, who was also a subject of "Making a Murderer," is serving life sentence without the possibility of parole for the murder.